ceph/ceph/doc/rados/deployment/chef.rst

 your monitor(s) if you are running Ceph with ``cephx`` authentication, and the host name (i.e., short name) for your monitor hosts.

-.. tip: Open an empty text file to hold the following values until you create your Ceph environment.
+.. tip:: Open an empty text file to hold the following values until you create your Ceph environment.

 For the filesystem ID, use ``uuidgen`` from the ``uuid-runtime`` package to